Caridad Mercader: Final years

-On May 6, 1960, Ramón Mercader completed his sentence and was able to travel to Moscow with a Czechoslovakian passport.
+On May 6, 1960, Ramón Mercader completed his sentence and was able to travel to Moscow with a Czechoslovak passport.
 There, where his brother Luis continued to live, he settled with his wife Roquelia.
-From that time Caridad would travel sporadically to the USSR to visit her children and grandchildren.
+From that time Caridad would travel sporadically to the Soviet Union to visit her children and grandchildren.
 According to her son Luis, she was never able to adapt to life in the Soviet Union and attributed to her the phrase "[I] only serve to destroy capitalism, but I am not useful to build communism."
 Efforts by her children to make Caridad's visits more comfortable were always to no avail.
 Luis believed his mother was never able to recognize the failure of communism and that she believed they had fought "for a Utopia".
 He also added that "[she] returned to Paris sick, completely discouraged and disillusioned".
 But she stubbornly continued to be a communist, worshipping Stalin and believing in his doctrine.

 In the last years of her life, Caridad was cared for by her son Jorge and her daughter-in-law, Germaine.
 She died in 1975, aged 82, months before the death of the dictator Francisco Franco in Spain.
 She was buried in the Parisian cemetery of Pantin, in a tomb that she shared with her son-in-law, the husband of her daughter Montserrat.
 The Soviet embassy in Paris took care of the funeral and burial.